BackComposing Dances

 So let's dance version 2.

 My guinea-pigs liked the symmetry of the two half reels, but apart from that it was worse than the first version!
 The “circle to a line” confused people (including me) and for some reason the middles wanted to go the other way in the half figure eight — possibly because moves from the middle are usually “man down, lady up”.
 So I went back home to my bits of cardboard — rather disconsolate, and with time running out.
 I wanted the middles to lead right into the circles, because that's what you do in American Squares and because that's the way the middles are moving after the second reel of three, but as a middle man I wanted to let go with my left hand to form the line, since that's again what I do in American Squares.
 But I couldn't have both the things I wanted because the people in my circle were the wrong sex.
 And as I sat there and struggled, a flash of lateral thinking hit me — if I changed sex it would all work!
 In other words, let's start with the twos improper.
-You hear about authors or composers or other creative people struggling with what they're trying to produce, and suddenly inspiration strikes; that's exactly how it felt.
+You hear about authors or composers or other creative people struggling with what they're trying to produce, and suddenly inspiration strikes: that's exactly how it felt.
 If I'd been in the bath I might have rushed naked through the streets shouting “Eureka” — but the bath isn't a good environment because it would make my bits of cardboard soggy!
 So let's see how that change affects everything.

 Version 3